 One of the most frustrating things you can experience as a potter is getting a bit overzealous with your trimming and trimming through a foot (face it, we’ve all done it!).
 Today I am sharing an excellent trimming clip from Ben Carter’s new DVD Design for the Soft Surface: Throwing, Handbuilding, and Slip Decorating.
 In… Read More »

 We have started an unofficial tradition of sharing both a clay project and an food recipe at Thanksgiving-time.
 So today I am posting an article from the Potters Kitchen section of the September/October 2013 issue Pottery Making Illustrated, which also happens to be a good fall project.
 In this post, Sumi von Dassow demonstrates how… Read More »

-Potters Council Advisory Board member Lyndsay Meiklem, shares her first installment, Focus on Facebook, of how she uses social media to further her ceramic business.
+Potters Council Advisory Board member Lyndsay Meiklem, shares her second installment, Inspired with Instagram, of how she uses social media to further her ceramic business.
 We encourage you to read her article and challenge yourself to try one of her recommendations.